 Previous Final Fantasy games have also used sprawling skill tree systems.
 Final Fantasy 10 used the Sphere Grid while FF12’s replicated a chessboard.
 It’ll be interesting to see how the next game tackles this key part of RPG progression.

-In an interview with Famitsu, the devs reiterated that FFXIV will have an active battle system, like FF15, Kingdom Hearts, and the remake of FFVII.
-However, Yoshida revealed that because players have different levels if skill when it comes to action games, FFXIV would feature two new modes.
+In an interview with Famitsu, the devs reiterated FFXIV will have an active battle system, like FF15, Kingdom Hearts, and the remake of FFVII.
+However, Yoshida revealed that because players have different levels of skill when it comes to action games, FFXIV would feature two new modes.

 The first would be Action Focus Mode and the second will be called Story Focus Mode.
 The latter is designed to let players tweak a variety of combat options to adjust the difficulty to their preference.
 This way, rather than adjusting the difficulty, players can instead make use of a range of items that will make combat easier.

 These items have been described as “AI-implemented accessories” and will be available from the start of the game.
 For example, one will allow Clive to dodge certain attacks automatically, while others will provide other buffs.
 The player will also be able to cherry-pick which accessories they equip, tailoring the gameplay further.

 The developers hope that as players get comfortable and more confident with the combat in FFXIV, they will equip less of these items.
 However, they have been created to act as safety nets while newer players familiarize themselves with the game’s mechanics.

 While you’re waiting for more news on Final Fantasy XVI, be sure to check out our other release hubs: